 “Brazil will make it through,” Rinzlo says.
 I harrumph.
 “Let’s make a bet, then.
 Brazil will beat Belgium.”

-I’m a bit sour Belgium is playing well.
+I’m sour Belgium is playing well.
 The only team outside Africa I can bring myself to support is France, but only as a last resort.
 Now Belgium has started calling upon its immigrants to do more than dirty work.
 My loyalty is being tested.
-When I was old enough to understand that I would always be from the A Bend In The River tropics my father showed me pictures of the manacled men and the maimed bodies.
+When I was old enough to understand my history my father showed me pictures of the manacled men and the maimed bodies.
 When I saw the baskets holding small hands he said calmly, “Don’t be scared.
 This isn’t our history.
 This is just our past—you’ve got to wade through this to get to who we were before they came along, who we’ve always been.”
 Man, it’s hard not to believe in white devils when you’ve seen that stuff.
 So it’s a confusing time for me, really.
 On one hand I want Belgium dumped out of the competition, but on the other, our distant cousins are closer to lifting the World Cup than our own continental brethren.
-I’ve wondered if I could move abroad and become a first-generation cleaner if it meant my grandson would become a third-generation group-stage sweeper.
+I’ve wondered if I could move abroad and become a first generation cleaner if it meant my son would become a second generation group-stage sweeper.
 The PSG money would certainly be dope.
-But I don’t know how I’d feel if Junior-Junior took the last penalty against Cameroon or Côte d’Ivoire and sent them packing.
+But I don’t know how I’d feel if Junior took the last penalty against Cameroon or Côte d’Ivoire and sent them packing.
 What I do know is that Rinzlo’s going to lose his money.

 “Betting against Belgium is hazardous for your wealth, Rinzlo,” I say.